franzdumfart/laravel-nova-localizations/README.md

 # Localization files for Laravel Nova

 ### Status
 * **de** – Incomplete

+### Usage
+Just download your preferred language file and put it to `/resources/lang/vendor/nova/`

 ### Help

-Feel free to make a pull request and add your desired language.
+Feel free to submit a pull request and add your desired language or updates.